upfluence/sensu-client-go/README.md

 configuration file, the configuration is pretty similar to the ruby client [check out the doc](https://sensuapp.org/docs/0.26/reference/clients.html).
 The difference is about the configuration of the RabbitMQ client.
-You have to provide an RabbitMQ URI through the `RABBITMQ_URL` environment variable or by adding the `rabbit_uri` key into the root of the JSON configuration file.
+You have to provide an RabbitMQ URI through the `RABBITMQ_URI` environment variable or by adding the `rabbit_uri` key into the root of the JSON configuration file.